dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/RMSE.png)

 A lower RMSE value is desired.
 The fully-pooled model had an RMSE of 17.5, and the unpooled an RMSE of 9.2.
 Relative to the mean lung cancer incidence of ~70 for all counties, the unpooled model wasn't bad.
-But clearly the fully-pooled model is not a good option.
+Clearly the fully-pooled model is not a good option.

 But I think we can do better.

 Both counties and states share many similarites that would explain lung cancer incidence that I have not included in my models, such as smoking prevention initiatives and air quality standards.
 These confounding variables could be very useful when forecasting county-wide incidence, but the unpooled model does not take them into account.
-Therefore, in order to improve upon these baseline models, I chose to focus on multilevel regression which helps control for confounding variables.
+Therefore, in order to improve upon these baseline models, I chose to focus on multilevel regression which helps incorporate this useful information by assuming underlying similarities between counties.

 ## ***Multilevel Modeling***